 - If your non-GBP health plan includes Medicare Part D prescription drug coverage, or if you enroll in a Part D prescription drug program not offered through the GBP, you will lose your HealthSelect Medicare Rx prescription drug coverage.
 CMS does not allow participants to be enrolled in more than one Part D plan at the same time.
 The GBP does not offer another prescription drug program for Medicare-eligible retirees, so you will no longer have access to any GBP prescription drug coverage.

-You can waive your GBP health and prescription drug coverage starting January 1, 2021.
+Waiving your GBP coverage: As a retire or survivor, you can waive your GBP health and prescription drug coverage at any time.
 You should think carefully about waiving GBP health insurance.

 If you are thinking about enrolling in a plan not offered through the GBP, we encourage you to carefully compare any other plan you may be considering to the GBP plans.
 If you pay premiums for your or a dependent’s GBP health coverage, you might find that some non-GBP health plans have lower monthly premiums than the GBP plans, and other plans might offer access to your preferred providers.
 But the coverage in those plans might be different than the coverage in GBP plans.
 Consider each plan’s medical coverage, potential out-of-pocket costs, monthly premiums, Part D prescription drug coverage (and any additional premiums for that) and provider network.

 Also, make sure you understand the consequences of waiving GBP health coverage.
 If you waive your GBP health insurance:

 - You will lose the Medicare Part D prescription drug benefits provided through the GBP, at no additional cost to you, as part of your overall health coverage.
 ERS does not offer “stand-alone” prescription drug coverage.

 - If the State of Texas currently pays all or part of your monthly premium, you will no longer get that premium contribution.